-Intacs® Corneal Implants are used to treat patients who are suffering from myopia and astigmatism related to keratoconus.
+Intacs® Corneal Implants are used to treat clients who are suffering from myopia and astigmatism related to keratoconus.
 The treatment is geared to restore functional vision and to avoid or ward off the need for a corneal transplant.
-Patients with continually degrading vision may be appropriate candidates for this advanced treatment.
+Clients with continually degrading vision may be appropriate candidates for this advanced treatment.

 Intacs® Surgery: The Facts